Out Your Backdoor

 The weird thing is we don't find hardly any of that in "Backcountry" magazine.

-I'll grant that they did a big review of lighter nowax BC skis recently, along the lines of Karhu Guides.
+I’ll grant that they did a big review of lighter nowax BC skis recently, along the lines of Karhu Guides.
 Cool.
 But how many articles and pics in the mag show such skis in use?
-That level of ski -- and even lighter -- would be the ticket to the backcountry for most Americans -- if they were promoted right.
-If you live in any kind of snow-country then avalanche-free and cost-free powder is probably closer than an hour to you.
+That level of ski — and even lighter — would be the ticket to the backcountry for most Americans — if they were promoted right.
+If you live in any kind of snow-country then avalanche-free and cost-free powder is probably less than an hour away.

-No hits, either, on Rossi's Evo ski line -- a great ski for miles and decent float and turn.
+No hits, either, on Rossi’s Evo ski line — a great ski for striding the miles and for decent turns.

 Maybe it's time to start a new mag for the rest of us.
 If so, I don't know why it would have to shut down for the spring, summer and fall.
 There's always fun "BC" things to do out there.
 What would we call such a mag?